nonjk2/nonjk2.github.io/_featured_categories/frontend.md

 # Featured tags need to have either the `list` or `grid` layout (PRO only).
 layout: list
 # The title of the tag's page.
-title: 이론정리
+title: JavaScript
 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-type : category
+type: category
 slug: frontend
 sidebar: true
-order : 1
+order: 1
 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
- 정리.
+  JavaScript의 강의를듣고 정리한 것을 기록한다..

 # (Optional) You can disable grouping posts by date.
 no_groups: true